 Sub-section (5) has been inserted to prevent instances of double taxation.
-Where tax is paid in relation to payment for work because the payment is deemed to be wages under the new section, no other person shall be liable to pay-roll tax in respect of any other payments for that work.
+Where tax is paid in relation to payment for work because the payment is deemed to be wages under the new section, no other person shall be liable to pay-roll tax in respect of that payment or in respect of any other payment for that work, unless there is an intention to avoid or evade tax.